 As a member there are many ways of supporting the railway, and these are detailed below together with the benefits you are entitled to: –

-- Four days free travel per year, with a 50% discount on all subsequent travel, on Peak Rail trains on all operating days except for Special Events and the Palatine Restaurant Car
+- Two days free travel per year, with a 50% discount on all subsequent travel, on Peak Rail trains on all operating days except for Special Events and the Palatine Restaurant Car.

 - 10% discount off certain items in Peak Rail shops (excluding confectionary items, second hand railway books, second hand videos and DVD’s, railway memorabilia and railway models).